 Clark's youngest son, Jamie, graduated from Stanford in 1999.
 A two-time All-American, he played professionally for the San Jose Earthquakes (MLS) and Raith Rovers in Scotland.
 After serving as an assistant coach under his father for two years at Notre Dame (2006 & 2007), Jamie accepted the head coaching position at Harvard University.
 Following two successful seasons with the Crimson, he was at the helm of the Creighton University program during the 2010 campaign before taking the head coaching job at the University of Washington in January of 2011.
 He and his wife, Kate, have one daughter, Noel.

 Jamie is just one of the coaches who has worked under the elder Clark that is now at the helm of their own program.
 Wiese currently is the head coach at Georgetown University, while Avery has the same position at Valparaiso University.
-University of Rhode Island head coach John O'Connor worked under Clark at Dartmouth as did Geoff Wheeler, who is the head coach at Wesleyan University.
+Castleton State (Vt.) head coach John O'Connor worked under Clark at Dartmouth as did Geoff Wheeler, who is the head coach at Wesleyan University.

 The Bobby Clark File